-A vacation to Disney World can be a magical experience, but just like there are many paths to Space Mountain, there is no one price tag for the trip.
+A vacation to Disney World can be a magical experience, but just like there are many paths to Space Mountain, the price tag for this trip can vary.

-The average cost for a Disney World vacation for a family of four is $4,200 for four nights, Magicguides.com reported.
-But that’s in the middle range, and there are plenty of ways to spend big or cut costs on your visit.
+Today, the average cost for a Disney World vacation for a family of four is $6,033 for five days, Business Insider reported.
+But that’s in the middle range.
+There are plenty of ways to spend big or cut costs on your visit.

 GOBankingRates put together tips for two options for your Disney World Trip, whether you’re traveling solo, as a couple or family.
 Check out some of the ways to go cheap or go all-out.